SHP - Saint Helenian Pound

 The Saint Helenian Pound is the currency of Saint Helena.
 Our currency rankings show that the most popular Saint Helenian Pound exchange rate is the SHP to USD rate.
-The currency code for Pounds is SHP, and the currency symbol is £.
+The currency code for Saint Helena Pound is SHP, and the currency symbol is £.
 Below, you'll find Saint Helenian Pound rates and a currency converter.

 |Name